-Director: Kafetsios Kostantinos, Associate Professor in Social & Organizational Psychology
+Director: Kafetsios Kostantinos, Professor in Social & Organizational Psychology

 The laboratory was founded in 2004 in order to support Psychology faculty and students in the development and application of quantitative methods for psychological research and practice.
 It is located in the main campus of the University of Crete in Gallos, Rethymno and includes a sound-proof testing room and a working/observation room.
 The Laboratory's computing facilities include experimental design and advanced data analyses platforms including e-Prime, SuperLab, DMDX, SPSS, EQS, LISREL, and AMOS.